Lawrence Bittaker and Roy Norris: Jackie Doris Gilliam and Jacqueline Leah Lamp

-On September 3, Bittaker and Norris observed two girls named Jackie Doris Gilliam and Jacqueline Leah Lamp sitting on a bus stop bench near Hermosa Beach.
-Lamp and Gilliam had been hitchhiking along the Pacific Coast Highway before Bittaker and Norris observed them as they were resting at the bus stop.
+On September 3, Bittaker and Norris observed two girls named Jackie Doris Gilliam and Jacqueline Leah Lamp sitting on a bus stop bench at the corner of Pier Avenue and Pacific Coast Highway.
+Lamp and Gilliam had been hitchhiking toward Hermosa Beach when Bittaker and Norris observed them as they were resting at the bus stop.
 Bittaker and Norris offered the girls a ride, which Gilliam and Lamp accepted.
 Inside the van, both girls were offered marijuana by Norris, which they accepted.

 Shortly after entering the van, both girls realized that Bittaker had steered the van off the Pacific Coast Highway and was driving in the direction of the San Gabriel Mountains.
 When the girls protested, both Bittaker and Norris attempted to allay the girls' concerns with excuses, which did not deceive either girl.
-Lamp, aged 13, attempted to open the sliding door, whereupon Norris hit her on the back of the head with a bag filled with lead weights, briefly knocking her unconscious, before overpowering 15-year-old Gilliam.
+Lamp, aged 13, attempted to open the sliding door, whereupon Norris hit her on the back of the head with a home-made leather sap with lead weights, briefly knocking her unconscious, before overpowering 15-year-old Gilliam.
 As he began to bind and gag Gilliam, Lamp regained consciousness and again attempted to flee the van, whereupon Norris twisted her arm behind her back and dragged her back into the van.
-As this struggle ensued, Bittaker—noting the girls' struggle was in full view of potential witnesses—stopped the van, punched Gilliam in the face, and assisted Norris in finishing binding and gagging the two girls.
+As this struggle ensued, Bittaker—noting the girls' struggle was in full view of potential witnesses at a nearby tennis court—stopped the van, punched Gilliam in the face, and assisted Norris in finishing binding and gagging the two girls.